Desolation Canyon, Green River 5 Day Vacation Questions

-Your guides will make every effort to see that your trip is enjoyable and successful.
-Gratuities for guides are appropriate, greatly appreciated and at your discretion, as a gesture of thanks for their professionalism and service.
-A suggested guideline is 10 percent of the trip cost.
+Gratuities for guides are appropriate and greatly appreciated as a gesture of thanks for their professionalism and service.
+The industry standard is 10% of the cost of the trip.
+Our guides will make every effort to see that your trip is enjoyable and successful.
 The common practice is to give the gratuity to the trip leader on the last night.
 It will later be divided equally with the rest of the crew.
 Paying in cash is the most common form of payment though you can always bring along a check and make it out to the trip leader.

-Twenty-five is the maximum number of guests that may travel together, per the Bureau of Land Management.
+25 is the maximum number of guests that may travel together, per the Bureau of Land Management.

 Guests per raft type: